XGR Chain — Access Control & Permission Boundaries

 That means the current published XGR Chain configuration does not activate a chain-level contract-deployer or transaction allow/block list through genesis.

-If a future published configuration uses these fields, the operational behavior must be documented against the active release that activates them.
+If a future published configuration uses these fields, operational behavior must be documented against the active release that activates them.

 Do not infer active chain-level allowlist behavior merely because schema fields exist in code.

-Schema availability is not the same as network activation.
+Schema availability is not network activation.

-11. Validator authority boundary
+12. Validator authority boundary

 Validator authority is determined by the active consensus and validator-set rules.